 The second Monday of every month: 8 a.m.-6:30 pm.

-The extra $ amount for fruits and vegetables has been extended to March of 2022.
+The extra $ amount for fruits and vegetables has been extended through summer of 2022.
 Children ages 1-4 will now receive $24/per month, Pregnant and Post-partum Mother’s will receive $43/per month, and Breastfeeding Mother’s will receive $47/per month.
 Call us now to enroll during this extra special time!

 Please call 517-788-4484 now for your appointment!